redpanda-data/connect/website/docs/components/processors/nats_kv.md

 ### `revision`

 The revision of the key to operate on.
 Used for `get_revision` and `update` operations.
-Function interpolation can be used to dynamically set the revision.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).